Bruins vs. Blue Jackets Player Props Betting Odds

-David Pastrnak and Zachary Werenski are among the players with prop bets on the table when the Boston Bruins and the Columbus Blue Jackets meet at Nationwide Arena on Monday (at 7:00 PM ET).
+Player props are available for David Pastrnak and Zachary Werenski, among others, when the Boston Bruins host the Columbus Blue Jackets at TD Garden on Sunday at 7:00 PM ET.

 Place your bets on any NHL matchup at BetMGM, and sign up with our link for a first-time deposit bonus!